kormilitzin/the-signature-method-in-machine-learning/README.md

 *Note: For the sake of simplicity and further computational examples, we considered integer numbers only.
 Of course there is no conceptual restriction to use real numbers*.
 The red dots are discrete data points and the blue solid line is a path continuously connecting the data points.
 In fact, we took two 1-dimensional sequences and embedded into a single (1-dim) path in 2-dimension.
 Generalising the idea, any collection of _d_ 1-dim paths can be embedded into a single path in _d_-dimensions.

 The signature is a transformation (mapping) from a path into a collection of real-valued numbers.
 Each term in the collection has a particular (geometrical) meaning as a function of data points.
-For example, the signature truncated at level (depth) `L=2`, has a general form: ![f2], where:
+It is crucial to understand each term in the resulting signature.
+The general form of the signatures is given by iterated integrals (_projections_ or _coordinates_) of a path.
+For example, the signature truncated at level (depth) `L=2`, has a form: ![f2], where:

 * 1 - is the first term and always equals to `1` (zeroth-order approximation)
 * ![f3] - linear terms, correspond to the total increment (net Euclidean distance between the end points along each dimension)
-* ![f4] - a product of the first term (with a factor 1/2)
+* ![f4] - a square of the first linear term term (with a factor 1/2)
 * ![f5] - second order approximations (areas under the path computed
+* ![f6] - a square of the second linear term (with a factor 1/2)

 and these areas are presented in Figure